jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 The higher the frequency,
 the faster the vibration,
 and the higher the pitch sounds to our ears.
-An interval can be described as the difference in frequency between two pitches.
+An interval is defined as
+the difference in frequency between two pitches.

-An interval can also be described with a name, like "major third".
+Each interval is also given a name, like "major third".

 ### Interval names